Shivang004/E-commerce/README.md

 ## Authentication
 - Only authenticated users can add, edit, or delete products.
+- Use the /auth/login endpoint to log in and receive a JWT token, then include the token in the Authorization header for protected requests.

 ## Testing
 To run tests for the API, run the following command in the backend directory: